-Three strategies for success 1.
-Focus on the 80/20 (or, what is now the 67/.59) Too often, nonprofits spend most of their fundraising budget on efforts focused on acquiring low dollar donors (79.94% of an organization's list).
-Yet they only make up 7.81% of all their donation revenue year after year.
-Meanwhile, 67% of their revenue (on average) comes from just .59% of their donor base.
+Three strategies for success

+1. Focus on the 80/20 (or, what is now the 76.38/.74) Too often, nonprofits spend most of their fundraising budget on efforts focused on acquiring low dollar donors (77.16% of an organization's list).
+Yet they only make up 4.96% of all their donation revenue year after year.
+Meanwhile, 76.38% of their revenue (on average) comes from just .74% of their donor base.
 We realize that organizations need to acquire new donors.
 But a bottom-heavy budgetary arrangement leaves big dollar opportunities neglected.
-That's why we recommend rebalancing your budget with a focus on the 67/.59 to yield exponentially greater returns on your investment dollars.
-And don't forget, high dollar donors retain at a much higher rate compared to low dollar donors (39.06% vs. 20.57%) and their lifetime value is over \$75,000 (vs. \$45).
-Rebalance your budget amazon why would you spend most of your fundraising budget here?
-Spending 79.94% on the people that make up just 7.81% of your organization's revenue and retain at half the rate (40% vs. 20%) with a lifetime value of just \$45.44 WE CAN HELP Need help developing a plan for a budget focused on the 69/.6?
+That's why we recommend rebalancing your budget with a focus on the 76.38/.74 to yield exponentially greater returns on your investment dollars.
+And don't forget, high dollar donors retain at a much higher rate compared to low dollar donors (35.73% vs. 16.35%) and their lifetime value is over \$75,000 (vs. \$45).
+If 76% of your revenue comes from here .74% of an organization's donor base makes up 76.38% of all donation revenue Rebalance your budget amazor why would you spend most of your fundraising budget here?
+Spending most of your budget on the people that make up just 4.96% of your organization's revenue and retain at half the rate (35.73% vs. 16.35%) with a lifetime value of just \$44.75.
+WE CAN HELP Need help developing a plan for a budget focused on the 76/.74? imarketsmart.com SCHEDULE A DEMO

-Three strategies for success

-2. Support your supporters

-Keep in mind that marketing aimed at low dollar donors is different because those decisions are more transactional.
+Three strategies for success 2.
+Support your supporters Keep in mind that marketing aimed at low dollar donors is different because those decisions are more transactional.
 They happen fast - impulsively.
 Alternatively, high dollar decisions are highly considered.
 They require immense amounts of trust built over time thanks to non-solicitous messages that focus on why a donor would want to give (to benefit them!), not so much on how to give.
 Why always comes before how.
 Therefore, your how messages should only be sent at the right time, when a supporter is in the "Action" stage of the consideration continuum.
 Support your donors as they self-navigate the decision-making journey and you'll surely close more major and legacy gifts to support your organization's mission for years to come.

-HIGHLY-CONSIDERED DECISION

-NOT A TRANSACTIONAL OR IMPLULSE DECISION
+HIGHLY-CONSIDERED DECISION NOT A TRANSACTIONAL OR IMPLULSE DECISION